Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a specific use case: 'Use to sanity-check spawn config when you want loops to fire through a specific agent.'
-While it doesn't explicitly state when not to use or list alternatives, the context is clear and adequate for a diagnostic tool with no parameters.
+The description explicitly says 'Use to sanity-check spawn config when you want loops to fire through a specific agent' and provides resolution priority, giving clear context.
+It does not explicitly state when not to use it or list alternatives, but the usage context is well-defined.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.